Magnus Attefall

 The conclusion from Munters’ study

 The study clearly outlines why GX60 media is superior to GX30, particularly for critical applications such as aircraft humidification.
-GX60’s enhanced material properties, ability to control odors and bacteria, structural integrity, and broader chemical tolerance make it a preferred choice for aviation and other sensitive environments.
+GX60’s enhanced material properties, ability to control odours and bacteria, structural integrity, and broader chemical tolerance make it a preferred choice for aviation and other sensitive environments.

 Munters’ recommendation